Dutch policy on the situation in Israel and the Palestinian Territories

 Two-state solution and recognition of the Palestinian state

 The government’s point of departure remains a two-state solution, with an independent and viable Palestinian state existing alongside a secure Israel.
-A two-state solution will require Israel and the Palestine Liberation Organization (PLO) to conclude a peace agreement.
+A two-state solution will require Israel and the Palestine Liberation Organization (PLO) to reach a peace agreement.
 For the Netherlands, the borders of 4 June 1967 (before the Six-Day War) should form the basis, with the future Palestinian state consisting of the Gaza Strip and the West Bank, including East Jerusalem.

 Government condemns terrorist attacks by Hamas

-The Dutch government feels deep sympathy for the victims, their families and everyone who was affected by the attack or who is still living in uncertainty about the fate of their loved ones.
-Hamas must lay down its arms, and it must not play any role in the future administration of the Gaza Strip.
+The Dutch government condemns the terrorist attacks by Hamas on 7 October 2023 in the strongest possible terms.
+The government feels deep sympathy for the victims, their families and everyone who was affected by the attack or who is still living in uncertainty about the fate of their loved ones.
+Hamas must lay down its arms, and it must not play any role in the future governance of the Gaza Strip.

 War in the Gaza Strip and violations of international humanitarian law

-The government is extremely concerned about the catastrophic humanitarian situation in the Gaza Strip.
+The government is extremely concerned about the humanitarian situation in the Gaza Strip.
 There are too many innocent civilian victims, including large numbers of women and children.
 The government condemns all violations of international law, regardless of who is committing them.